-When economic conditions are poor and there is increasing competition of valued positions, the potential exists for higher UC scores on the POPTM such that candidates feel the need to present themselves in the best possible light.
+When economic conditions are poor and there is increasing competition for valued positions, the potential exists for higher UC scores on the POP7.0TM as candidates feel the need to present themselves in the best possible light.
+Also the appointment of a NEW manager may influence a team member to try and "impress" the new manager in the way that they respond.
 This brief outline will highlight the items associated with the UC score, the major reasons for a high UC score and a set of guidelines for exploring the UC score with a specific candidate.